 In digital marketing, I have a mantra I stick by; ‘Always be optimising’.
 This comes in quite (and by quite, I mean massively) handy when improving a client’s website.
 When it comes to goal completion and conversion rate optimisation, even the smallest of changes can have a big effect.
-However, I’m not going to discuss here a small change, rather a radical one.
+However, I’m not going to discuss here a small change, rather a radical one, not often considered but with returns to rival the best tactics.
+That is, the optimisation of failure and success pages.

 A great way to boost goal completion is to add relevant links to often forgotten pages.
 The 404 error page and the success page present unique opportunities for retention and conversion.